 Events scheduled during the 2017-2018 academic year are described below.

 April 17 "The Wealth of a Nation: A History of Trade Politics in America," a book launch by C. Donald Johnson, Center Director Emeritus.
-This event will take place in Room 285 of the Richard B. Russell Library for Political Research and Studies from 4:00-5:00 p.m., with a reception to follow.
+This event is open to the public and will take place in Room 285 of the Richard B. Russell Library for Political Research and Studies from 4:00-5:00 p.m., with a reception and book signing to follow.
+Co-sponsored by the Dean Rusk International Law Center.

 September 11 From 11:30 a.m.-12:30 p.m., the law school’s Dean Rusk International Law Center will livestream a panel, hosted by the D.C.-based American Society of International Law, on "International Law and the Trump Administration: the Use of Force under International Law."
 Speakers include Jack Goldsmith, professor at Harvard Law School, former Assistant Attorney General, U.S. Department of Justice, and former special counsel, Office of the General Counsel, U.S. Department of Defense, and Oona A. Hathaway, professor at Yale Law School, and former special counsel, Office of General Counsel for National Security Law, U.S. Department of Defense.
 Laura Dickinson, professor at George Washington University School of Law and former senior policy adviser, U.S. Department of State, will moderate.